Pretty Printing in OCaml

 ]

-First, let’s write a naïve implementation that is not very pretty and just prints it in a single line:
+First, let’s write a naïve implementation that is not very pretty and just prints the nested list in a single line:

 let pp_list pp_item ppf list =